BijoSebastian/UR5/README.md

 - For using the ur_robot_driver with a real robot or a simulated robot you need to install the externalcontrol-1.0.5.urcap in the polyscope (teaching pendent on the real robot or simulator itself for simulated robot) which can be found [here](https://github.com/UniversalRobots/Universal_Robots_ROS_Driver/blob/master/ur_robot_driver/resources/externalcontrol-1.0.5.urcap).

-- Copy the downloaded file (do noot extract it) into the ~/ursim-3.15.7.xxx/programs.UR5 folder
+- Copy the downloaded file (do not extract it) into the ~/ursim-3.15.7.xxx/programs.UR5 folder

 - Launch simulator again and follow instructions below: